ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 If the Designated Resolver and the Unencrypted Resolver share an IP address, clients MAY choose to opportunistically use the Encrypted Resolver even without this certificate check ({{opportunistic}}).

+If resolving the name of an Encrypted Resolver from an SVCB record yields an IP address that was not presented in the ipv4hint or ipv6hint fields, the connection made to that IP address MUST pass the same TLS certificate checks before being allowed to replace a previously known and validated IP address for the same Encrypted Resolver name.

 ## Opportunistic Discovery {#opportunistic}